The Perfect 2 Week Bali Itinerary (Including The Popular Sights & Hidden Gems)

 Nusa Penida, the Bali 20 years ago, has an incredible amount of breathtaking beaches and other beautiful spots.

 Riding your scooter beneath palm trees along the coast or down to the cliffs is an experience you won’t find anywhere else.

 Then check our post about the Things You Should Do On Your Nusa Penida Tour (And What To Avoid). ;)

 For all waterfall lovers out there Bali is the perfect island to explore incredible waterfalls!

-What you will soon find here are the top waterfalls on Bali you have to visit, their special characteristics, the location and of course stunning pictures.
+We put together a list of the most breathtaking Bali waterfalls including why you have to visit, their special characteristics, the exact location and of course stunning pictures.